 The return the lender receives for advancing the mortgage funds required by the borrower to purchase a property.

-Sometimes called realty.
+Sometimes called reality.
 This includes land and items attached to land such as buildings, fences, etc.

 Real Estate Professionals who are members of a local real estate board and the Canadian Real Estate Association.
 Only these professionals can call themselves REALTORS.

 Educates and certifies real estate practitioners in order to establish, maintain and promote professional standards of practice in real estate related occupations.

 To pay off (discharge) a mortgage and any other registered encumbrances and arrange for a new mortgage with the same lender or with a different lender.
 Usually at a lower interest rate, to replace the existing mortgage